Welcome to all our new and returning students! Find out where to start and what to do to help you feel settled and ready for the year ahead.

 If it is found that you have cheated or plagiarised then there are a number of penalties that can be imposed against you, including permanent exclusion from the University.

-It's important to understand the examinations and assessments process at the University, from finding out the times and locations of your exams, through to accessing your results.
+It's important to understand the assessments process at the University, from finding out the times and locations of your assessments, through to accessing your results.

 From starting your research, to the monitoring of your studies and the assessment processes, our postgraduate researchers often have unique requirements.